- Getting Started

 A screenshot is just an image, usually a PNG, with associated metadata such as its name and debugging information.

 A run is a collection of screenshots that are sent to Screenshotbot.
 Typically associated with a single CI build, but you may create multiple runs per CI build.
 For example, you might create one run for each build target in your repository.

 A channel is an arbitrary tracking name associated with runs.
 For example, you might call your channel name example.com-ios-app.

 The promoted run is the current run that’s going to be associated with the channel.
 You can consider it the current “golden” screenshots.
 The promoted run links to the previous promoted run and so on.
 We use this to get the history of a given screenshot.
 Certain runs may not get promoted, for example, if you re-run a CI build on the main branch, or if you have a run from a pull request.

 A comparison is just comparing two runs.
 The runs could be from different channels.
 For example, you might compare screenshots from your staging server and your production server.

 A report is a pre-generated comparison, that’s usually associated with some kind of notification.
-Every time any screenshots change on your master branch, we generate a report, and depending on your notification settings, we’ll notify you that the promoted screenshots have changed.
+Each time any screenshots change on your main branch, we generate a report, and depending on your notification settings, we’ll notify you that the promoted screenshots have changed.
 We’ll also generate reports for Pull Requests/Merge Requests/Diffs, and in this case we’ll link to the report from your code review tool.